 “A different US government might take a different view,” he said, adding that the US was assisting poor countries through a COVID-19 relief plan.

-The professor dismissed the idea that globalization was nearing its end as an “exaggeration.”
-And, he advocated “ecological globalization,” which would include strategies to fight pandemics and climate change.
-He went on to highlight the need for institutions to cope with transnational issues, saying no country can “deal with this alone.”
+Nye dismissed the idea that globalization was nearing its end as an “exaggeration.”
+He advocated “ecological globalization,” which would include strategies to fight pandemics and climate change.
+He highlighted the need for institutions to cope with transnational issues, saying no country can “deal with this alone.”

 Meanwhile, former Minister Yoon said the pandemic had worsened economic inequality in many countries, and predicted that a new economic doctrine would reshape the global economy now that it has been ravaged by the crisis.